Living on the Fermi Edge: On Baryon Transport and Fermi Condensation

 Here we have included short and long-distance cutoffs $\lambda$ and $\Lambda$ whose meanings we see momentarily. $\Tk$ can be computed analytically, be there cutoffs or not, and we state analytic expressions in Eqs.~\eqref{eq:Tkintegral} and \eqref{eq:TkExpl}.
 If we set the cutoffs to their maximally allowed range $(\lambda\rightarrow0,\Lambda\rightarrow\infty$), the power spectrum is \textit{practically} a box~\footnote{ A more accurate expression in the limit $\Lambda\rightarrow\infty$ includes Dirac-$\delta$ distributions and corrects this expression by $\Delta\Tk=g\,T^2\pi^2/(6\kF^2)\left[\kF\delta(k-\kF)+\mu^2\delta'(k-\kF)\right]$.
 In fact, in the limit $\Lambda\rightarrow\infty$ one can compute $\Tk$ to all orders in $T$ by using the integral representation in Eq.~(\ref{eq:Tkintegral}) with the result $\Tk^{\infty}_{0}=g\left\{\mathrm{exp}\left[\left(\sqrt{k^2+m^2}-\mu\right)/T\right]+1\right\}^{-1}$. }

 with $\Theta$ being the Heaviside function.
-This is the usual box of the Fermi-Dirac distribution, see~\cite{Note1} for finite-$T$ corrections.
+This is the usual box of the Fermi-Dirac distribution, see~\cite{Note2} for finite-$T$ corrections.
 We emphasize that a power spectrum of the Fermi-Dirac shape can only be obtained under the tacit assumption of being able to probe the fermions at arbitrary length.
+More realistically, there is a maximal possible length at which the Fermi gas can be probed implying that a physical long distance cutoff should be introduced.
+In a laboratory setup with sufficiently long measurement times this would correspond to the size of the apparatus or trapping potential, while in a cosmological situation the cutoff is bounded from above by the respective causal horizon.

 We stress that \Tk, absolute squared and normalized, corresponds to the power spectral density which can be assigned a spectral entropy, i.e.\ this curve has an information-theoretic meaning.
 The box corresponds to white noise with wave numbers $k\leq\kF$.
 Hence, the cutoffs are crucial to obtain a response to $g^{(1)}(r)$ with finite spatial resolution, which leads to more interesting results for~$\Tk$ as we will discuss in detail below.

 To turn the power spectrum into our desired cosmic conveyor belt we have to evaluate it, relatively, at different cosmological redshifts $z$.
 In this way we obtain our fitting template for the transport function of the Fermi gas